spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-cart-rules.md

 ## Prerequisites

-To start creating a discount, do the following:
+To start creating a cart rule, do the following:
 1. Go to **Merchandising&nbsp;<span aria-label="and then">></span> Discount**.
 2. On the **Discount** page, click **Create new discount**.